pensjonatus/flash-fiction/blog/the-doll.md

 ---
-title: 'The Doll'
+title: The Doll
 date: '2014-04-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I bought a doll from an antique shop on Upper East Side.
 It had a white china